 Bottlebrush plants need a very mild climate.
 If you live in an area cooler than USDA plant hardiness zones 8b through 11, grow bottlebrush in pots that you can move to a protected area for winter.
 Use a rich, peaty potting soil with a few handfuls of sand added to improve the drainage.
 If pruned hard every year, the plants will grow in pots as small as 6 to 8 inches (15 to 20 cm.) in diameter.
 If you plan to let the shrub grow, you’ll need a large tub.

 How to Grow a Bottlebrush

 Outdoors, plant bottlebrush shrubs in a sunny location.
 The plants aren’t picky about the soil type as long as it is well drained.
 If the soil is very poor, enrich with compost at planting time.
 Once established, bottlebrush plants tolerate drought and moderate salt spray.

 Callistemon bottlebrush care consists of regular watering while the tree is young and annual fertilization until it matures.
 Water young trees weekly in the absence of rain, applying the water slowly to saturate the soil as deeply as possible.
 A layer of mulch over the root zone will slow the evaporation of water and help prevent weeds.
-Use a 2-inch layer of shredded hardwood or bark or a 3- to 4-inch layer of light mulch such as pine straw, hay or shredded leaves.
+Use a 2-inch (5 cm.) layer of shredded hardwood or bark or a 3 to 4 inch (8 to 10 cm.) layer of light mulch such as pine straw, hay or shredded leaves.